Robert M. La Follette

-La Follette won re-election in 1902 and 1904, but in 1905, the legislature elected him to the United States Senate.
+La Follette won re-election in 1902 and 1904, and in 1905, the legislature elected him to the United States Senate.
+He took the unusual step of deferring his Senate arrival until January 1906, allowing himself to serve one final productive year as governor.
 His populist base was energized when he emerged as a national progressive leader in the Senate, often clashing with conservatives like Nelson Aldrich.
-He initially supported President William Howard Taft, but he broke with Taft after the latter failed to push a reduction in tariff rates.
+He initially supported President William Howard Taft, but broke with him after Taft failed to push a reduction in tariff rates.
 He challenged Taft for the Republican presidential nomination in the 1912 presidential election, but his candidacy was overshadowed by that of former President Theodore Roosevelt.
 La Follette's refusal to support Roosevelt alienated many progressives, and although La Follette continued to serve in the Senate, he lost his stature as the leader of that chamber's progressive Republicans.
 La Follette supported some of President Woodrow Wilson's policies, but he broke with the president over foreign policy.
 During World War I, La Follette was one of the most outspoken opponents of the administration's domestic and international policies and was against the war.

 With the Republican and Democratic parties each nominating conservative candidates in the 1924 presidential election, left-wing groups coalesced behind La Follette's third-party candidacy.
 With the support of the Socialist Party, farmer's groups, and labor unions, La Follette briefly appeared to be a serious threat to unseat Republican President Calvin Coolidge.
 La Follette stated that his chief goal was to break the "combined power of the private monopoly system over the political and economic life of the American people", and he called for government ownership of railroads and electric utilities, cheap credit for farmers, the outlawing of child labor, stronger laws to help labor unions, protections for civil liberties, and a 10-year term for members of the federal judiciary.
 His complicated alliance was difficult to manage, and the Republicans came together to win the 1924 election.
 La Follette won 16.6% of the popular vote, one of the best third party performances in U.S. history.
 He died shortly after the presidential election, but his sons, Robert M. La Follette Jr. and Philip La Follette, succeeded him as progressive leaders in Wisconsin.